Choose a book, above

 Q. Why The Leaving Cert?

-A. The world is disintegrating as twins, Sarah and Jessica, gear-up to sit the Leaving Certificate Examination.
+A. Everything is disintegrating as twins, Sarah and Jessica, gear-up to sit the Leaving Certificate Examination.
 If only people stopped dying and things made more sense, they might be able to get on with life.
 Only their father believes he has all the answers.

 Q. Why should I read The Empathy Stone?

-A. As with Mickey Collins, above, the reader is in charge here.
-If you are prepared to sit on the floor and play like a child for a little while, you will form new perspectives as the world is rebuilt in crazy ways you would never have imagined.
+A. If the reader is prepared to sit on the floor and play as a child for a little while, you will form new perspectives while the world is rebuilt around you in crazy ways you’d never have imagined.
 You will laugh, you will cry.
+“Refreshingly original and bursting with ideas!”

 Q. What can you tell me about Nothing More?